The 8 Best Enterprise App Builders in 2026 for Every Team

 Limitations:

-Requires Salesforce knowledge and licensing.
-Expensive for organizations not already using Salesforce.
-Custom development often requires Apex programming knowledge.
+Salesforce Platform requires Salesforce knowledge and licensing, it’s expensive for organizations not already using Salesforce, and custom development often calls for Apex programming skills.

 Pricing:

-Salesforce Platform starts at $25/user/month (billed annually) for the Platform Starter plan, which includes 10 custom objects.
-The Platform Plus plan at $100/user/month (billed annually) includes additional capacity and features, expanding to 110 custom objects.
+Salesforce Platform starts at $25/user/month billed annually for the Platform Starter plan, which includes 10 custom objects.
+Platform Plus runs $100/user/month billed annually and adds capacity, expanding to 110 custom objects.

 8. Retool: Best for developer-first internal tools

-Retool includes team collaboration features, version control, and environment separation for development and production.
-The platform supports self-hosting if you have strict data residency requirements.
+Retool includes team collaboration, version control, and separate environments for development and production, plus self-hosting if you have strict data residency requirements.

 Best for: